Hangman's Curse (film)

-Hangman's Curse is a 2003 horror suspense film based on the 2001 Christian novel Hangman's Curse, written by Frank Peretti.
+Hangman's Curse is a 2003 American horror thriller film directed by Rafal Zielinski, based on the 2001 Christian novel of the same name by Frank Peretti.
 The film stars David Keith, Mel Harris, Leighton Meester, and Douglas Smith, with a cameo by novelist and Northwest native Peretti.
 The filming took place in Spokane, Washington, with interior and exterior shots of John R. Rogers High School.
 Additional exterior shots were filmed at nearby Riverside State Park, as well as Winnipeg, Manitoba, Canada.